penpaperkeycode/BEDN/README.md

 Application: CIFAR10 Classification & CamVid Segmentation.

 *Don't forget to "add to path" before running the script.
 *Do not add both "0.Methods" at the same time.
+*Custom Training Loop only works on 2020a.